To bob or not to bob in 1924 –

 The emancipated – those who have had their hair bobbed – have coined a term for those who have not – “horse and buggy”.
 This has taken its place beside that other term of opprobrium and scorn – “Old Ironsides” – applied to those of the younger generation who still wear corsets.

-Bobbed Hairstyles – The newspapers reactions in 1924.
+Bobbed Hairstyles – The Media Reactions in 1924.

 “It is an incentive to crime!” declares one newspaper.”It’s a result of the war and falling morals” declares another